igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 * R: the "Reflection square signal" bit is used in combination with Q bit to measure end-to-end loss.
 See {{rtlossbit}}.

-Loss measurements enabled by T, Q, and L the bits can be implemented by those loss bits alone (T bit requires a working Spin Bit).
+Loss measurements enabled by T, Q, and L bits can be implemented by those loss bits alone (T bit requires a working Spin Bit).
 Two-bit combinations Q+L and Q+R enable additional measurement opportunities discussed below.

 Each endpoint maintains appropriate counters independently and separately for each separately identifiable flow (each sub-flow for multipath connections).

 Since loss is reported independently for each flow, all bits (except for L bit) require a certain minimum number of packets to be exchanged per flow before any